srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

   components has at least one whole company behind it.
-It's hardly realistic to expect that we can dedicate 5-7 of our engineers (1/4th of the team!) to build in-house alternatives to a CI system, a CD system, a metrics platform, etc. that have 20 or 50 times that capacity.
+It's hardly realistic to expect that we can dedicate 5-7 of our engineers (1/4th of the team!) to build in-house alternatives to a CI system, a CD system, a metrics platform, etc. against businesses that have 20 or 50 times that capacity.
 Instead, we focus on what is specific for *our* company, tailoring off-the-shelf solutions to *our* needs.
 Commercial competitors are more likely to focus on what's generic to larger portions of the industry.
 * Well defined articulations become escape hatches for those teams that